ARBAPRO POS Solutions are EMV-Ready

 Hospital cafeterias are not limiting their use of Bar code scanning to just Grab N Go items.
 Most POS Software can capture and recognize the manufacturer’s UPC bar code information on everything from canned soda and bottled water, to chips and candy bars.
 Some hospital cafeterias have taken the next step in retail automation, and have set re-order points within their POS Software for these items which are consistently re-stocked.
 To learn more about POS software designed for your corporate cafeteria visit Arba POS Cafeteria Page.
 To learn more about POS software designed for your hospital cafeteria visit Arba POS Hospital Food Services Page.

 The best way for a cafeteria to have an accurate picture of what’s selling, in what quantity, and at what time is with the use of bar code scanning technology combined with a good POS system.
-Visit us at http://arbapro.com to learn how our POS solutions can help.
-More
+Visit us at https://arbapro.com to learn how our POS solutions can help.

 Theft is an unfortunate problem that every retail operation deals with, and your café or coffee bar is no exception.
 In this week’s Blog, we identify the creative and not-so-creative ways customers and employees can steal from you, and take a look at how to prevent or minimize it happening in your operation.